-Basin Electric encourages federal energy regulators and regional transmission organizations to eliminate disparities in the market that penalize dispatchable power by failing to recognize the resiliency and reliability it brings to the grid through spinning reserves and standby power.
+Basin Electric encourages federal energy regulators and regional transmission organizations to compensate dispatchable power for the resiliency and reliability it brings to the grid through spinning reserves and standby power.
 The wind doesn't always blow, and the sun doesn't always shine, yet wind and solar are given an unfair advantage in the market through significant tax subsidies that make it harder for dispatchable plants to compete, and leads to stranded costs.
+State and federal energy policy should promote efficiency improvements at existing electrical generating facilities by eliminating the current disincentives to those efficiency improvements.